evansbenj/Reduced-Representation-Workshop/3_De-multiplexing.md

 The command to execute this program on our data is:

-`./RADpools -i **path_to_data**/data -d **path_to_barcode_file**/monkey.pools -o`
+`./RADpools -i **path_to_data**/data -d **path_to_barcode_file**/monkey.pools -s -o`

 The first part (`./RADpools`) directs the computer to run the program RADpools.
 The `-i` flag specifies where the data are.
 The `-d` flag specifies where the barcode file is that we made eariler.
+The `-s` flag tells RADpools that the data have Sanger quality scores.
 The `-o` flag directs RADpools to output the trimmed data in fastq format.
 When the program is done sorting the data, it should generate a directory called `monkey` in your current directory.
 (The name is just whatever the suffix is of your `.pools` file.
 This may take a little while to run so let's get it started now and then move on to the next step.